-By implementing proven conservation practices in these treatment areas, Utah is not only reducing the threat of fragmentation of Sage-grouse habitat, the state increasing usable space by eliminating existing conifer stands and expanding and enhancing habitats in areas where sage grouse can thrive.
-These projects also increase the productivity of habitat for Greater Sage-grouse by improving stream flows, wet-meadows and the quality and quantity of food sources.
+By implementing proven conservation practices in these treatment areas, Utah is not only reducing the threat of fragmentation of Sage-grouse habitat, the state is increasing usable space by eliminating existing conifer stands and expanding and enhancing habitats in areas where sage grouse can thrive.
+These projects have increased the productivity of habitat for Greater Sage-grouse by improving stream flows, wet-meadows and the quality and quantity of food sources.
 Research in the state of Utah demonstrates that pinyon/juniper removal improves utilization rates by Greater Sage-grouse.
-Conifer removal also helps improve the quality of habitats by improving watersheds, enhancing the value of habitat for other game and non-game species, addressing the threat of wildfires and invasive plant species, and limiting the future encroachment of conifers.
+Conifer removal also helps accomplish other important objectives including improving watersheds, addressing the threat of wildfires and invasive plants, reducing the likelihood of future conifer encroachment, and enhancing the value of habitat for other species.